 Hey so get this, Elon Musk is moving to Texas.
 Enough is enough.
 The multi-billionaire and second richest man on Earth is finally taking a stand against California's crushing personal income tax and stubborn refusal to classify employees at his Tesla plant as essential workers.
 Which they ultimately did, classify them as essential I mean.
 But he's rich and they didn't do it right away, so you can see why he's leaving the state.

-His is a tragic tale of having to pay taxes
+His is a tragic tale of having to pay taxes and obey laws like a common poor. |

-coming when he named his car
+We probably should have seen this coming when he named his car company after a famous eugenicist. |

-Or, put another way, a man who nearly tripled his net worth while the rest of the country was-and still is-spiraling into economic depression is petulantly stomping his foot because the state in whose tech industry he made his fortune in the first place didn't immediately capitulate to his outrageous demand that his company be exempt from the vitally important measures designed to save lives.
-And so now Musk, in an effort to punish both the State of California and the people whose lives he valued less than his bottom line, is packing up his factory and going somewhere willing to give him anything he wants.
+nearly tripled his net worth while the rest of the country was-and still is-spiraling into economic depression is petulantly stomping his foot because the state in whose tech industry he made his fortune in the first place didn't immediately capitulate to his outrageous demand that his company be exempt from the vitally important measures designed to save lives.
+And so now Musk, in an effort to punish both the State of California

 Specifically Texas where Travis County voted back in July to give the automaker $14.7 million in tax breaks to build a plant there.
 To put that into perspective, Musk's now worth $98 billion-with a "B"-so $14.7 million is .18 percent of his personal worth.
 I don't know how this move affects his employees, but there are ten thousand factory workers at Tesla's Fremont plant who are either losing their jobs or having to uproot.
 And I'm not saying that $14.7 million isn't not a lot of money, but I am saying that it's not a lot of money to Elon Musk.

-you can have one free murder per year.
+"If there's anything else we can do to sweeten the pot, you just let me know.
+Sports tickets, a park named after you.
+Oh!
+Tell you what, move to Texas and you can have one free murder per year.
 Whatta you say?
 Can I get a ye-haw?"

--Texas Governor Greg Abbott
+-Texas Governor Greg Abbott |

-Pictured: how most of us feel
+Pictured: how most of us feel about Elon Musk's problems. |

-And ok, fine, California does have high taxes.
+does have high taxes.
 The highest in the country in fact.
 That's fair.
-And I know I keep harping on how much money he's already got, but he did manage to become the second richest human on Earth and pay to huck an electric roadster at Mars all while living in the socialist paradise that is the Golden State.
-Oh, and $68.2 billion of that fortune?
-He made that this year while the rest of us are waiting for Congress to get together on stimulus package.
-A package we only need because some selfish assholes don't think the rules should apply to them.
+And I know I keep harping on how much money he's already got, but he did manage to become the second richest human on Earth and pay to

-the wealthy should probably watch out...
+Although the more delicious among the wealthy should probably watch out... |

 Anyway, I'm not saying "eat the rich" or anything, but you can see why people say "eat the rich," right?
 Like, making record profits in the middle of an economic crisis right before moving to the libertarian wasteland that is Texas, displacing thousands of workers and their families in the process just so he can save a little (again, to him) on taxes is the kind of thing that makes people grab the pitchforks and torches.
 Don't get me wrong, I'm not pro-pitchfork or anything, I'm just suggesting that someday, when just two or three people are sitting on all the wealth in the world, pitchforks are inevitable.